birbothedev/evil_dave_bingo/project-board/TO-DO.md

 - functionality for colored tiles on the small board based on what tiles are marked completed
   - ~~figure out skeleton functionality before pulling data~~
 ## Admin Page
-- overall goal: display all team inventories
+- ~~overall goal: display all team inventories~~
-  - display all team boards? might not be needed if we see them all on the home page
-- make buttons auto close when the other is clicked
+- ~~make buttons auto close when the other is clicked~~
-- weird null error in inventory boxes (will hopefully be fixed by pulling from backend instead of sample json)
+- ~~weird null error in inventory boxes (will hopefully be fixed by pulling from backend instead of sample json)~~
+## Other
+- turn passcode gate from team page into its own component so it can be reused on the admin page (after we start pulling passcode from the backend)

 # Backend